-We have entered into restated employment agreements with Messrs.
+We have entered into employment agreements with Messrs.
 Rady, Barton and Wyll, effective as of March 25, 2014.
-We believe that the protections contained in these restated employment agreements help to ensure the day-to-day stability necessary to such executive officers to enable them to properly focus their attention on their duties and responsibilities with the Company and will provide security with regard to some of the most uncertain events relating to continued employment, thereby limiting concern and uncertainty and promoting productivity.
+We believe that the protections contained in these employment agreements help to ensure the day-to-day stability necessary to such executive officers to enable them to properly focus their attention on their duties and responsibilities with the Company and will provide security with regard to some of the most uncertain events relating to continued employment, thereby limiting concern and uncertainty and promoting productivity.
 The following is a summary of the material terms of the agreements.

-Under the restated employment agreements, Mr. Rady reports directly to the Board, while the other executives report to Mr. Rady.
-The initial term of the restated employment agreements ended on March 25, 2015, at which time the term of the restated employment agreements was automatically extended for one year.
-On each subsequent anniversary of March 25, 2015, the term of the restated employment agreements will automatically be extended for successive one-year periods, unless earlier terminated.
-Pursuant to Mr. Rady's restated employment agreement, during the term of his employment, we will nominate him for election as a director.
+Under the employment agreements, Mr. Rady reports directly to the Board, while the other executives report to Mr. Rady.
+On each March 25, the term of the restated employment agreements will automatically be extended for successive one-year periods, unless earlier terminated.
+Pursuant to Mr. Rady's employment agreement, during the term of his employment, we will nominate him for election as a director.

-Under the restated employment agreements, Messrs.
+Under the employment agreements, Messrs.
 Rady, Barton and Wyll receive annual base salaries in the amounts reflected above, which are subject to increase at the discretion of our Compensation Committee.
 In addition, Messrs.
 Rady, Barton and Wyll are each eligible to receive an annual cash performance bonus, the amount of which will be determined for Messrs.
 Rady, Barton and Wyll based on the attainment of objective and subjective performance criteria established by our Compensation Committee pursuant to our incentive cash bonus plan described above.
 The target bonuses for Messrs.
 Barton and Wyll are set forth above.
-Mr. Rady and Mr. Gammieri do not currently participate in our incentive cash bonus plan; however, they are eligible to receive a cash bonus entirely at the discretion of our Compensation Committee each year.
+Mr. Rady does not currently participate in our incentive cash bonus plan; however, he is eligible to receive a cash bonus entirely at the discretion of our Compensation Committee each year.
 In addition, the named executive officers are eligible to participate in customary health, welfare and fringe benefit plans, and will accrue up to five weeks of paid vacation per year.

-Under the restated employment agreements, if Messrs.
+Under the employment agreements, if Messrs.
 Rady, Barton or Wyll's employment is terminated by the Company without "cause" or by the executive for "good reason" (each, as defined in the restated employment agreements) then, in addition to accrued amounts and any earned but unpaid bonuses, such executive officers will be entitled to receive the following: